lksanterre/ml_ops_project/README.md

 ## Workflow

-1. **Data Preparation**: The data from the Stanford and Quora datasets are preprocessed and cleaned in `first_model.ipynb`.
+1. **Data Preparation**: The data from the Stanford and Quora datasets are preprocessed and cleaned in `data_preprocessing.ipynb`.
 The cleaned data is then stored as a pickle file in the `data/cleaned` directory.

 2. **Model Training and Evaluation**: `model_selection.ipynb` is used to train and evaluate three different neural network models: CNN with GlobalMaxPooling, Bidirectional LSTM, and Simple LSTM.
 The notebook is designed to experiment with different hyperparameters to determine the best performing model.